-The attractiveness of the influencer’s “job title” and intense competition in the field has led to many ínfluencers purchasing fake followers.
-It means that marketers can’t choose their influencers blindfolded – you may pay for an audience of fake followers!
-Thus, it’s crucial to check for fake followers of an influencer before agreeing on a collaboration.
+The attractiveness of the influencer’s “job title” has led to many ínfluencers purchasing fake followers.
+It means that marketers can’t choose their influencers blindfolded – you may pay for an audience of fake accounts!
+Thus, it’s crucial to spot fake followers of an influencer before agreeing on a collaboration.

 Here’s everything you need to know!👇🏼

 Wait, why is it important to check for fake followers?

 Fake followers are profiles that look like regular social media accounts but are actually not real people.
 Therefore, considering that the goal of influencer marketing is reaching potential customers, working with fake influencers with purchased followers does not create any value for the brands.